datawire/ambassador-docs/docs/emissary/2.0/howtos/istio.md

 $productName$ will watch and update the mTLS certificates as they rotate so you will not need to worry about certificate expiration.

-To test that $productName$ is properly rotating certificates you can shorten the TTL of the Istio certificates by setting the following environment variables in the `istiod` container in the `istio-system` Namespace:
+To test that $productName$ is properly rotating certificates, shorten the TTL of the Istio certificates by setting the following environment variables in the `istiod` container in the `istio-system` Namespace:

 ```yaml